joelparkerhenderson/github-special-files-and-paths/README.md

 # GitHub special files and paths

-GitHub special files include `README`, `LICENSE`, etc. GitHub special paths include `.github`, `docs`, etc. These help repository managment and developer interactions.
-This page summarizes these.
+GitHub uses special files such as `README` and `LICENSE`, and special paths such as `/.github` and `/docs`, to improve repository managment and developer interactions.
+This page is a summary.
 We welcome pull requests.

 * [Introduction](#introduction)
 * [History](#history)